 5. A Rich Variety of Tourist Attractions and World Heritage Sites

 Having been the center of economic and cultural development for many centuries, Osaka has many traditional and modern sightseeing attractions, including Bunraku (a traditional puppet theater designated by UNESCO as an intangible cultural asset), Osaka Castle, Universal Studios Japan™ and Kaiyukan aquarium, which is one of the largest aquariums in the world.
 There are always things to do, places to visit and new things to discover.

-One of Osaka's greatest advantages is its proximity to the many World Heritage sites which are scattering through the cities of Kyoto, Nara, Kobe and Wakayama, some no more than 30 minutes away.
+One of Osaka's greatest advantages is its proximity to the many World Heritage sites which are scattered throughout the cities of Kyoto, Nara, Kobe and Wakayama, some no more than 30 minutes away.
+Osaka is home to its own recently-recognized World Heritage Site, the Mozu-Furuichi Kofun Group.
 Day trips can also be made to Hiroshima, Nagoya and even Tokyo.

 Known for its rich food culture, Osaka is a gourmet paradise offering the best from land and sea.
-Shopping is also a delight in this city where is famous as a City of Merchants.
+Shopping is also a delight in this city which is famously known as a City of Merchants.
 The city has the largest underground mall and the longest shopping arcade in Japan, in addition to many department stores, outlet malls and stores selling top fashion brands, and, of course, the famous Nipponbashi consumer electronics district.